Beslan school siege: Day one

-The attack on the school took place on the 1st of September, the traditional start of the Russian school year, referred to as "First Bell" or Knowledge Day.
+The attack on the school took place on 1 September, the traditional start of the Russian school year, referred to as "First Bell" or Knowledge Day.
 On this day, children, accompanied by their parents and other relatives, attend ceremonies hosted by their school.
 Because of the Knowledge Day festivities, the number of people in the schools was considerably higher than normal.
-Early in the morning, a group of several dozen heavily armed Islamic nationalist guerrillas left a forest encampment located in the vicinity of the village of Psedakh in the neighbouring republic of Ingushetia, east of North Ossetia and west of war-torn Chechnya.
+Early in the morning, a group of several dozen heavily armed nationalist guerrillas left a forest encampment located in the vicinity of the village of Psedakh in the neighbouring Republic of Ingushetia, east of North Ossetia and west of war-torn Chechnya.
 The terrorists wore green military camouflage and black balaclava masks, and in some cases were also wearing explosive belts and explosive underwear.
 On the way to Beslan, on a country road near the North Ossetian village of Khurikau, they captured an Ingush police officer, Major Sultan Gurazhev.
 Gurazhev was left in a vehicle after the terrorists had reached Beslan and then ran toward the schoolyard and went to the district police department to inform them of the situation, adding that his duty handgun and badge had been taken.

 At 09:11 local time, the terrorists arrived at Beslan in a GAZelle police van and a GAZ-66 military truck.
 Many witnesses and independent experts claim that there were two groups of attackers, and that the first group was already at the school when the second group arrived by truck.
 At first, some at the school mistook the militants for Russian special forces practicing a security drill.
 However, the attackers soon began shooting in the air and forcing everyone from the school grounds into the building.
 During the initial chaos, up to 50 people managed to flee and alert authorities about the situation.
 A number of people also managed to hide in the boiler room.
 After an exchange of gunfire against the police and an armed local civilian, in which reportedly one attacker was killed and two were wounded, the militants seized the school building.
 Reports of the death toll from this shootout ranged from two to eight people, while more than a dozen people were injured.